bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Etiquette
 ~~~~~~~~~

 CI services provide finite free build workers to Open Source projects.
-Grouping
+Pleas
-commits into meaningful chunks of work before pushing to GitHub instead of
+groupe your commits into meaningful chunks of work before pushing to GitHub
-pushing every commit individually will help you be considerate of others
+instead of pushing every commit individually.
+This will help you be considerate
-requiring these limited resources.
+of others who require access to these limited resources.

 .. _pytest: https://pytest.org/
 .. _pytest-xdist: https://github.com/pytest-dev/pytest-xdist